Me & the Rhythm: Composition

-"Me & the Rhythm" was described as a dance, disco, R&B, and synthpop song, with an instrumentation consisting of deep house beats, steel drums, smoky synths and pulsating percussion.
+"Me & the Rhythm" was described as a dance, disco, and synth-pop song, with an instrumentation consisting of deep house beats, steel drums, smoky synths and pulsating percussion.
 Its opening "pulsing beats" were compared to "1970s Donna Summer disco jams" by Samantha Schnurr of E!
 Online, while Zach Dionne of Fuse likened the song to Carly Rae Jepsen's album Emotion; Digital Spy's Lewis Corner felt the track had a "seductive '80s groove."
 Mike Wass of Idolator noted that the song is "the most obvious link between the 'Stars Dance' and 'Revival' eras," comparing it to Kylie Minogue circa Fever (especially "Come into My World"), and Body Talk-era Robyn.

 Lyrically, "Me & the Rhythm" is about losing one's inhibitions while dancing.
 According to Gomez, "[I]t's not about love.
 It's just about feeling that moment and being present.
 Everyone's on their phones, everyone's doing this, and it's just about you and what you're experiencing in that moment."
-During the bridge, Gomez gives "a Janet Jackson-esque spoken verse.
+During the bridge, Gomez gives a "Janet Jackson-esque" rap verse.